ccheptea/beautiful-jekyll/_posts/2020-05-24-swift-debugging-better-printing-with-a-simple-trick.md

 ```

-Note: unfortunately XCode doesn't allow text coloring in the console.
+**Note\***: unfortunately XCode doesn't allow text coloring in the console.
 (Or I didn't find how to do it yet)

-Note 2: The above code is a simple/lightweight and straightforword solution that doesn't require including any external package.
+**Note\*\***: The above code is a simple/lightweight and straightforword solution that doesn't require including any external package.
 If you want something more sophisticated you can check some other tools like this one: https://github.com/SwiftyBeaver/SwiftyBeaver